Viena expedition

-The Viena expedition (Vienan retkikunta, Vienaexpeditionen) was a military expedition in March 1918 by Finnish volunteer forces to annex White Karelia (Vienan Karjala) from Bolshevist Russia.
+The Viena expedition (Vienan retkikunta, Vienaexpeditionen) was the military expedition in March 1918 by Finnish volunteer forces in order to annex White Karelia (Vienan Karjala) from Russia.
 It was one of the many "kinship wars" (Heimosodat) fought near the newly independent Finland during the Russian Civil War.
-The Russian East Karelia was never a part of the Swedish Empire or the Grand Duchy of Finland and it was at the time mostly inhabited by Karelians.
-However, many advocates of a Greater Finland considered these Karelians a "kindred" Finnish nation and supported the annexation of Russian East Karelia to Finland.
+Russian East Karelia was never part of the Swedish Empire or the Grand Duchy of Finland, and was at the time mostly inhabited by Karelians.
+However, many advocates of a Greater Finland considered these Karelians "kindred" to the Finnish nation, and therefore supported Finnish annexation of Russian East Karelia.

 Northern Group

 The expedition was made up of two groups.
 One group was Finnish Jäger troops led by Lieutenant Kurt Martti Wallenius.
 Initial operations in Northern Finland were successful and the Red Finns were forced to withdraw to Eastern Karelia.
-He and his light infantry crossed the border at Kuusamo but got bogged down in fighting the Finnish Red Guards.
-Low level of training and the low morale of the conscripted troops made any advance impossible and only withdrawal of the defending Red Finns allowed the White Finns to advance a small distance until the troops again mutinied at the goals of the operations having passed the state border.
-In the end the force was withdrawn back within Finnish borders and performed only small incursions into East Karelia.
+Wallenius and his light infantry crossed the border at Kuusamo, but got bogged down in fighting the Finnish Red Guards.
+The lackluster training and the low morale of his conscripted troops made any advance impossible, and only the eventual withdrawal of the defending Red Finns allowed the White Finns to advance a small distance, until the troops mutinied again, as the scope of the operation had passed the state border.
+In the end, the force retreated back to Finland and performed only small incursions into East Karelia.

 Southern Group

-Initial Operations
+Initial operations

 The other group was led by Lieutenant Colonel Carl Wilhelm Malm and consisted of about 350 volunteers.
-By 10 April, Malm's group had advanced as far as the coastal town of Kem on the White Sea which was controled by the Finnish Red Guard.
-Malm was unable to capture the town and retreated to Uhtua where he began defending western White Sea Karelia.
-The Finns now switched tactics and adopted a village-by-village strategy of persuading locals to join the Finnish volunteer side.
+By 10 April, Malm's group had advanced as far as the coastal town of Kem on the White Sea which was controlled by the Finnish Red Guard.
+Malm was unable to capture the town and retreated to Uhtua, where he began defending western White Sea Karelia.
+The Finns now switched tactics and adopted a strategy of persuading locals village-by-village to join them.

-When the Finnish troops arrived in White Sea Karelia they noticed that the population was divided.
-A part of the population wanted to secede from Russia and form an independent Karelia separate from Finland.
+When the Finnish troops arrived in White Sea Karelia, they noticed that the population was ideologically divided.
+Part of the population wanted to secede from Russia and form an independent Karelia separate from Finland.
 However, a larger part of the population just wanted some form of autonomy.
 Many thought they would get autonomy as part of Bolshevist Russia.
 A small minority of the population wanted Karelia to be joined to the new state of Finland.
 Most importantly, for the great majority of the population, practical issues (such as ensuring having enough food) were more important than ideological issues.
 In the end, the proposal to join East Karelia to Finland received support in the White Karelian villages around Uhtua.
 Local Finnish White Guard (Suojeluskunta) militias were formed in over 20 villages in that area.
-In July, Malm was recalled back to Finland and in his place Captain Toivo Kuisma was placed in charge of the Finnish troops.
+In July, Malm was recalled to Finland and in his place Captain Toivo Kuisma was placed in charge of the Finnish troops.
 The Finnish government could not decide whether to recall the troops or to send reinforcements.